• Published 6th May 2019

 A small but happy grin was starting to creep across Mac’s face.
 “So what do ya wanna do?”

 “Well, I happen to know of a little game full of vast, unconquered lands, vicious beats, and hoards of treasures, all ready for two mighty explorers to conquer!”
-Spike stated, clutching his claw in a fist and pulling it down as he took a grand step forward.
+Spike stated, clenching his fist and pulling it downwards, while he took a grand step forward.

 Mac’s eyes were wide with amazement.
 “That sounds amazin’!
 How do we play?”